haleyyoung/cmsi387/homework/os-literature/os-literature.md

 *Difference*

-"Preemption by means of the stop primitive makes it useful to distinguish between semaphores used to synchronize critical sections and input/output rela- tionships.
-When a process enters a critical section, its section depth must be increased by one to guaran- tee that it will be able to complete that section, and, when it leaves it again, the section depth must be decreased by one" (Hansen, 1972, 104).
+"Preemption by means of the stop primitive makes it useful to distinguish between semaphores used to synchronize critical sections and input/output relationships.
+When a process enters a critical section, its section depth must be increased by one to guarantee that it will be able to complete that section, and, when it leaves it again, the section depth must be decreased by one" (Hansen, 1972, p.
+104).

 This is new in relation to the other papers because they mostly talk about how to determine which process gets to come next, which Hansen does, but they also